FaraneJalaliFarahani/Who-is-targeted/README.md

 Text: hillary is stating publicly that her true allegiance is to the ultra-zionists . not the democratic party , not the usa , not anyone.
 Answer: \<annotation\> hillary is stating publicly that her true allegiance is to the @@ultra-zionists## . not the @@democratic party## , not @@the usa##, not anyone. \</annotation\>
-Reason: since  ultra-zionists, democratic party, and the USA each one has a size of the group more than one, and each group shares some characteristics.
+Reason: since  ultra-zionists, democratic party, and the USA have more than one member, and each group shares some characteristics.

 Text: President Biden said: near-record unemployment for Black and Hispanic workers.
 Answer: \<annotation\> President Biden said: near-record unemployment for @@Black and Hispanic workers##.\</annotation\>
-Reason: Black and Hispanic workers is defined as a social group since it has a size of the group more than one, and each group shares some characteristics.
+Reason: Black and Hispanic workers is defined as a social group since it has more than one member, and each group shares some characteristics.

 Text: Mr. Biden thanked Mr. Chaves, who was elected last year, for his leadership
 Answer: \<annotation\> Mr. Biden thanked Mr. Chaves, who was elected last year, for his leadership \</annotation\>